Natural Homemade Remedies for Dry Skin

 Carrot Face Mask

-To apply foundation flawlessly your face must be well hydrated.
-But during the cold season when skin is particularly dry and flaky, regular moisturizers often prove inadequate.
-That's when you need an additional product that not only hydrates, but repairs and brightens, too.
+To apply foundation flawlessly, the face must be well hydrated.
+But during the cold season, when skin is particularly dry and flaky, regular moisturizers often prove inadequate.
+This is when you need an additional product that not only hydrates, but repairs and brightens, too.

 Try this carrot mask before applying makeup:

-Blend to a smooth paste three medium sized carrots, one egg yolk, and a tablespoon of wheat germ oil.
-Apply to the face, neck, and cleavage, and leave on for 15 to 20 minutes.
+Blend to a paste three medium sized carrots, one egg yolk, and a tablespoon of wheat germ oil.
+To thicken the consistency, stir in a little pulverized oatmeal.
+Smooth over the face, neck, and cleavage, and rinse after 15 to 20 minutes.
+Apply moisturizer while the skin is still moist.

 Oils for Dry Skin

 Dry skin can be a year-round problem.
 Sun damage, allergies, or aging may be to blame.
-But whatever the cause, there’s an oil to help.The versatile remedies above use wheat germ and evening primrose oil, but these can be substituted for an oil that addresses your skin problem specifically:
+But whatever the cause, there’s an oil to help.The versatile remedies above use wheat germ and evening primrose oil, but these can be substituted for oils that address your skin problem specifically:

 Hawaiian Kukui Nut Oil